Vienna rectifier: Current and voltage waveforms

-Figure 3 shows the system behavior, calculated using the power-electronics circuit simulator.
+Figure 3 shows the system behaviour, calculated using the power-electronics circuit simulator.
 Between the output voltage midpoint (0) and the mains midpoint (M) the common mode voltage u0M appears, as is characteristic in three-phase converter systems.

 Current control and balance of the neutral point at the DC-side

 It is possible to separately control the input current shape in each branch of the diode bridge by inserting a bidirectional switch into the node, as shown in Figure 3.
 The switch Ta controls the current by controlling the magnetization of the inductor.
-Switched on charges the inductor which drives the current through the bidirectional switch.
-Deactivating the switch increases causes the current to bypass the switch and flow through the freewheeling diodes Da+ and Da-.
-This results in a negative voltage across the inductor and drains it.
-This demonstrates the ability of the topology to control the current in phase with the mains voltage (Power-factor correction capability).
+When the bi-directional switch is turned on, the input voltage is applied across the inductor and the current in the inductor rises linearly.
+Turning off the switch causes the voltage across the inductor to reverse and the current to flow through the freewheeling diodes Da+ and Da-, decreasing linearly.
+By controlling the switch on-time, the topology is able to control the current in phase with the mains voltage, presenting a resistive load behavior (Power-factor correction capability).